MattDodsonEnglish/English-Learning-Wiki/Grammar/Future-Tense-or-Aspect?.md

-All other modals like 'might', 'shall'('should' in the past, and 'can'('could' in the past) also be in the present or the past tenses, but they can't be in the future to the future.
+All other modals like 'might', 'shall'('should' in the past, and 'can'('could' in the past) also have present and past tenses, but no future.
 Why?
 For two
 reasons:
 1. Modals, like tenses, can't be combined*.
 Only aspects can be combined.
 2. Because, most importantly...